 Audit Committee.
-Our Audit Committee consists of Mr. Panayiotopoulos (appointed a member of the committee effective November 30, 2017), Dr. Gupta (Dr. Gupta will not be standing for re-election at the Annual Meeting) and Mr. Catlin, and Mr. Catlin is the Chairman of the Audit Committee.
-Our Audit Committee met six times in 2017.
+Our Audit Committee consists of Ms. Jacques (appointed a member of the committee effective March 6, 2020), Mr. Holmer and Mr. Catlin, and Mr. Catlin is the Chairman of the Audit Committee.
+Mr. Panayiotopoulos served on the Audit Committee until March 6, 2020.
+Our Audit Committee met five times in 2019.
 Our Board has determined that the three directors currently serving on our Audit Committee are independent within the meaning of The NASDAQ Marketplace Rules and Rule 10A-3 under the Exchange Act.
+Mr. Panayiotopoulos, during his period of service as a member of the Audit Committee in 2019, was also determined by our Board to be independent within the meaning of The NASDAQ Marketplace Rules and Rule 10A-3 under the Exchange Act.
 In addition, our Board has determined that Mr. Catlin qualifies as an audit committee financial expert within the meaning of SEC regulations and The NASDAQ Marketplace Rules.